 The care provided by a YAC can vary from personal care, administering medication, household chores as well as emotional support.
 However, the caring role will vary from one person to another and they do not have to be living in the same house as the person they care for.

-We are a transition service for the Young Carers (aged 8-18) who attend YMCA, Young Carers Service.
-Once they are eligible for our service we support them leaving one service and moving into another as they develop into adulthood.
+We are a transition project that supports the Young Carers (aged 8-18) who attend YMCA, Young Carers Service.
+We ensure to support them in the process from leaving one service and moving into another as they develop into adulthood.

 The Young Adult Carers Service offers